nmartinez3/animal_shelter_exploration/READ THIS EVERYONE.md

 •	Documented the entire process with custom visualizations and fully reproducible code using knitr

-Unfortunately, github can't display the final write up for this project in its intended form, so please **go to this url** http://htmlpreview.github.io/?https://github.com/nmartinez3/animal_shelter_exploration/blob/master/animal_shelter_exploration_and_analysis.html to view my final project.

 All feedback is welcome; please email n_martinez3@u.pacific.edu with any suggestions/tips/concerns/comments/etc.